oasis-tcs/tosca-specs/2_0/TOSCA-v2.0.md

 constraint in the Node Template can specify a range of IP addresses available when making a concrete application server available.

 > author="Calin Curescu"
 > date="2020-06-22T17:58:00Z"
 >
 > Will this be understood correctly, since
 > this is part of the node requirement and not relationship template as
 > such.

-Node templates may include one or more
+Node templates may include one or more *relationships* to other node templates in the Service Template.
+Relationships represent the edges in the service topology graph.

 > author="Chris Lauwers"
 > date="2021-01-18T18:20:00Z"
 >
 > Mike Rehder suggested to use the general
 > term “relations” to avoid reference to “relationship templates” or
 > types.

-*relationships* to
-other node templates in the Service Template.
-Relationships represent the edges in the

 >
 > author="Michael Rehder" date="2020-12-15T08:49:00Z"